Namsangee/ros2_test/source/services/modbus_services.rst

 ConfigCreateModbus
 ------------------

 This service registers the Modbus signal.
+The Modbus I/O must be set in the Teach Pendant I/O set-up menu.
+Use this command only for testing if it is difficult to use the Teach Pendant.
+The Modbus menu is disabled in the Teach Pendant if it is set using this command.

 **Request:**